-School District of the City of Saginaw Management Discussion and Analysis

-Year Ended June 30, 2017
+School District of the City of Saginaw Management Discussion and Analysis Year Ended June 30, 2018

 The two district-wide statements report the district's net position and how they have changed.
-Net position - the difference between the district's assets and liabilities - is one way to measure the district's financial health or position.
+Net position - the difference between the district's assets plus deferred outflows of resources and liabilities plus deferred inflows of resources - is one way to measure the district's financial health or position.

-- Over time, increases or decreases in the district's net position are an indicator of whether its financial position is improving or deteriorating, respectively. - ➤ To assess the district's overall health, you need to consider additional non-financial factors such as changes in the district's property tax base, the quality of the education provided, and the condition of District's buildings.
+- Over time, increases or decreases in the district's net position are an indicator of whether its financial position is improving or deteriorating, respectively. - To assess the district's overall health, you need to consider additional non-financial factors such as changes in the district's property tax base, the quality of the education provided, and the condition of District's buildings.